 In order to get a better sense of the estimated dynamics, Figure 1 reports autocorrelation functions computed from the data and from the baseline model.
 The estimated state space model provides a relatively good approximation of the data, which fulfills the main requirement of Assumption 1.
 In fact, the White information matrix test cannot reject the null that the model is correctly specified.
 This property of the linear Gaussian model, just as well as the shape of the auto- and cross-correlations between consumption growth and inflation more or less replicate the results of Piazzesi and Schneider (2007).
 One key difference is that the presence of their main driving force, the role of inflation as bad news about future consumption growth, is not as strong in my sample as in the one that they use.
 In particular, based on the upper right panel of Figure 1, the relationship between lagged inflation and consumption growth is statistically insignificant, contrary to Piazzesi and Schneider (2007), where a similar figure shows a significant negative contemporaneous and lagged correlation.
-Note, however, that the standard errors are relatively large in all three cases where inflation is involved, signaling the fact that it is hard to estimate the inflation dynamics and especially the cross-correlations between consumption growth and inflation accurately.
+Note, however, that the standard errors are relatively large in all three cases where inflation is involved, signaling the fact that it is hard to estimate the inflation dynamics and especially the cross-correlations between consumption growth and inflation dynamics and especially the cross-correlations between consumption growth and inflation dynamics and especially the cross-correlations between consumption growth and inflation dynamics and especially the cross-correlations between consumption growth and inflation dynamics and especially the cross-correlations between consumption growth and inflation accurately.
 This gives ample cause for the decision maker to be concerned about the nature of the relationship between the two variables.
-Based on this observation, in section 3.5 I offer a reinterpretation of the 'bad news' channel of Piazzesi and Schneider (2007) in terms of model uncertainty.
+Based on this observation, in Section 3.5 I reinterpret the 'bad news' channel of Piazzesi and Schneider (2007) in terms of model uncertainty.